Calls grow to evacuate Gaza's largest hospital as Israel and Hamas battle just outside

 “All of these tents collapsed because of the rain,” said Iqbal Abu Saud, who had fled Gaza City with 30 of her relatives.
 “How many days will we have to deal with this?”

-The U.N. agency for Palestinian refugees, which is struggling to provide basic services to over 600,000 people sheltering in schools and other facilities in the south, said it may run out of fuel by Wednesday, forcing it to halt most aid operations, including bringing limited supplies of food and medicine in from Egypt.
+The U.N. agency for Palestinian refugees, which is struggling to provide basic services to over 600,000 people sheltering in schools and other facilities in the south, said Tuesday that its fuel storage facility in Gaza is empty and that it will soon end relief operations.
+That would halt most aid efforts, including bringing limited supplies of food and medicine in from Egypt.

 Jeffery and Keath reported from Cairo.
 Associated Press writer Amy Teibel in Jerusalem, Wafaa Shurafa in Deir al-Balah, Gaza Strip; Samy Magdy in Cairo. contributed to this report.